bitnami/charts/bitnami/osclass/README.md

 ## Upgrading

+### To 12.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:

+- `service.port` was deprecated.
+We recommend using `service.ports.http` instead.
+- `service.httpsPort` was deprecated.
+We recommend using `service.ports.https` instead.
+- `metrics.serviceMonitor.additionalLabels` renamed as `metrics.serviceMonitor.selector`.

+Additionally updates the MariaDB subchart to it newest major, 10.0.0, which contains similar changes.

 ### To 10.0.0

 The [Bitnami Osclass](https://github.com/bitnami/bitnami-docker-osclass) image was migrated to a "non-root" user approach.
 Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
 From now on, both the container and the Apache daemon run as user `1001`.
 You can revert this behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.